Consensys/orion/README.md

 `brew install autoconf automake libtool`

-## Running Athena
+## Running Orion

-Kick start the Athena http server after getting everything setup with `gradle run`.
+Kick start the Orion http server after getting everything setup with `gradle run`.

 If you want to add runtime options, use `-Pargs`, for example: